Running in Autumn: What to do to Keep Motivated

 Don’t be fooled in Autumn – bring a drink with you!

-The shorter days and darker evenings can have a negative affect on our moods.
+The shorter days and darker evenings can have a negative affect on our mood.
 Some of us are managing something called ‘seasonal affective disorder’ – a depression and low mood that is sensitive during the autumn and winter months.
 Aside from the endorphin boost, running gives you an opportunity to focus on the nature around you.
 The shades of colour on the foliage can look like a paint palette of red, yellow, orange and brown.
 Focus on these stunning colours and allow the thinking part of your brain to wind down.
 Anytime you’re pulled back just simply drink in those beautiful colours.

 Every little movement you make is tracked these days and in a lot of ways that isn’t a great thing.
 But, we’re fans of back slaps and thumbs up and Strava is a platform that allows friends and family to wave you on with kudos after kudos.
 This run and reward element that is essentially driven by your fellow runner can be addictive in a good way, and certainly motivating!